GOING VIRTUAL IN 2021

 ABOUT US

-ASADS exist to foster and maintain the integrity of alcohol and substance abuse related services for consumers and provide continuing education and educational programs for professionals working with populations affected by alcohol and substance abuse.
+ASADS exist to foster and maintain the integrity of alcohol and substance misuse related services for consumers and provide continuing education and educational programs for professionals working with populations affected by alcohol and substance misuse.

 OUR MISSION

-To provide affordable quality education to the community on substance abuse treatment, prevention, and other areas of shared concern.
+To provide affordable quality education to the community on substance misuse treatment, prevention, and other areas of shared concern.

 OUR VISION